 This course will teach the skills and tools to use ArcGIS 10 mapping software to create maps.
 It will be useful to anyone wanting a quick "how to" for using the industry standard ArcGIS to make and edit a map.
 Not repeatable.
-Grading: (P/ NP only) Transfer: (CSU)
+Credit may be earned once for CCTIS 64 or GEOGR 64.
+Grading: (P/NP only) Transfer: (CSU)

-CCTIS 65/GEOGR 65-GIS Applications, 1⁄2 -3 units
+CCTIS 65/GEOGR 65-GIS Applications 1⁄2 to 3 units

-Formerly listed as: CMPSC 65 Recommended for Success: CCTIS 60 /GEOGR 60 Hours per term: 9, 18, 36, or 54 lecture
+Recommended for Success: Completion of CCTIS 60/GEOGR 60 with at least a C or P

+Hours per term: 9 or 18 or 36 or 54 lecture

 Uses the ArcGIS ArcView software to explore intermediate topics in GIS applications.
 Topics include geodatabase creation and editing, geoprocessing models, geocoding, and working with annotation.
 The course consists of a combination of lectures, demonstrations, hands-on exercises, and a student project.
 Not repeatable.
+Credit may be earned once for CCTIS 65 or GEOGR 65.
 Transfer: (CSU)